Best 9mm Magazine Speed Loader [Updated]

 Is a magazine speed loader worth buying?

-If you’re looking to save on time and also save your thumbs from ache and even potential injury, then absolutely – a a magazine speed loader is worth every cent.
+Absolutely.
+If you want to save time — and save your thumbs from soreness or even injury — a good speed loader is worth every penny.

 Are mag loaders universal?